 - Difficulty – Moderate to Challenging

-From the trail head off the Sea To Sky Highway, walk into the forest and along the wide trail as you pass by the campsite.
+From the trailhead off the Sea To Sky Highway, walk into the forest and along the wide trail as you pass by the campsite.
 It is not a very long trail, but has some challenging sections after you reach the wooden stairs from where it is uphill all the way!
 The views from the 3 peaks are spectacular!

 Accommodation Squamish